gdb/ruby-static-checker/README.markdown

 Ruby-static-checker
 ===================

+It drives me crazy that the my most common bug in Ruby is a name error.
+Maybe I typo a variable, or maybe I rename a class name in every location except for one, or maybe a cosmic ray flips a bit in my source before I commit.
+These are all mistakes that would be caught in a more static language like C or Java.

+But there's no inherent reason we can't have a static checker to catch these sorts of bugs.
+Because Ruby is so dynamic, it is impossible to write a checker with 100% accuracy (you'll always be able to write byzantine programs that do crazy method redefinitions at runtime).
+But given a reasonable codebase, you should be able to write a tool to find name errors with a reasonable amount of certainty.

 Ruby-static-checker is, well, a static analysis tool for Ruby.
-Ruby-static-checker's goal is to provide a simple set of sanity checks for existing codebases without requiring any additional work.
+Ruby-static-checker's goal is to provide a simple set of sanity checks (starting with name error detection) for existing codebases without requiring any additional programmer work.
 This means you should be able to, without modifying your application, run

 ```shell
 ruby-static-checker /path/to/mainfile.rb
 ```

-And have the static-checker Just Work.
+And have the static analysis Just Work.

 Note that we don't actually completely achieve this goal.
 Ruby-static-checker does require your codebase to load all